TheLogicMaster/clearwing-vm/README.md

 - Not fully conformant with standard (Regex, string formatting, internal names)
 - Has to be debugged as a large C++ codebase
 - Long initial compilation and linkage times
-- There's no GC and reference counting is used instead, so use WeakReference to avoid retain cycles

 ## Todo
 - Testing suite
 - Further runtime library support
 - Transpiler logging
 - Method trimming
-- Profile runtime memory leakage
-- Prevent invalid memory accesses to stack data after exit is called
 - Crash logs

 ## Dependencies